wiseman-timelord/Wise-Astrology-Calc/README.md

 # Wise-Astrology-Calc
-Status = Alpha (Dreamspell or Power/Energy is broken currently)
+Status = Alpha (Dreamspell or Power/Energy is broken currently, multiple re-attempts.
+Project on pause until this can be fixed later.)

 ### Description
 Its a Astrology system, where the aspects I believe hold most relevance and significance, this includes; DreamSpell Day, Tzolkin Day, Chinese Month, Chinese Year.